The most expensive Lego sets of all time

 This 6,187-piece beast is loaded with details from the show, including an interior fully modeled with blaster racks, escape pod, and carbon freezing chamber - but the main draw is the scale and fidelity of the overall build.
 It'll take you 18 hours to build, but the resulting model, like all the UCS sets, is an impressive display piece.

 Also like its fellow UCS sets, the Razor Crest will cost you nearly half a month's rent, retailing at 600 bucks.
-Based on similar models in the past, it's likely to be due to retire in late 2025, which will push prices much higher.
+This set is due to retire soon, though, which will push prices much higher - so if this one is a must for your collection, we'd recommend picking it up wherever you can find stock now.

 Most expensive Lego sets guide - Lego Rivendell set photo showing the whole built model on a blue hex pattern background